Stock market today: Wall Street gains ground, led by travel-related companies

 Wall Street remained relatively quiet ahead of the long holiday weekend in the U.S.

-Broadcom fell 0.2% after announcing that it expects to complete its $69 billion deal to acquire VMWare on Wednesday after clearing all regulatory hurdles.
+Broadcom was mostly unchanged after announcing that it expects to complete its $69 billion deal to acquire VMWare on Wednesday after clearing all regulatory hurdles.

 A consumer sentiment survey by the University of Michigan showed that confidence remains strong.
 Wall Street has been closely watching consumer spending and confidence reports for more clues on the economy's path ahead.